 Pursuing a Restraining Order for yourself, or defending another’s request for a Restraining Order, can be extremely intimidating.
 For many, it is their first experience speaking before a judge.
 All too often, a “plaintiff” (the person seeking the Restraining Order) or a “defendant” (the person defending another’s request for Restraining Order) do not understand the burdens of proof involved in Restraining Order actions, and are not prepared to properly present their evidence to the Court.
 The results can have long-term and significant consequences for both parties.

 If you are pursuing a Restraining Order, or are defending another’s request for one, you likely need legal advice and you need it quickly.
 I have significant experience representing parties on both sides of this issue.
-Feel free to contact me to discuss your specific situation and obtain further information.
+Feel free to email me directly about your situation.